 USB-C is every bit as easy to use as Lightning, and just as easy to find in stores.
 And that’s only the start.

-A change would open the iPhone to a vast array of other USB-C accessories.
-As just one example, you could backup all your pictures just by connecting your iPhone to a USB drive.
-And it would be easy to add a USB-C hub with an HDMI port and USB-A ports, turning the iPhone into a TV settop box.
+Plus, a change would open the iPhone to a vast array of other USB-C accessories.
+As just one example, you could back up all your pictures just by connecting your iPhone to a USB drive.
+And it would be easy to add a USB-C hub with an HDMI port and USB-A ports, turning the iPhone into a set-top TV box.

 There’s also a benefit for anyone who wants the option to switch to Android.
-And it’ll make switching from Android to iPhone easier.
+And it would make switching from Android to iPhone even easier.

-One of the reasons Apple has dragged its heels on switching to USB-C has nothing to do with preventing e-waste.
+One of the reasons Apple continues to drag its heels on switching to USB-C has nothing to do with preventing e-waste.
 It’s about licensing fees.
-The manufacturers of Apple-approved Lightning cables have paid Apple a fee that reportedly can be as high as $4 per connector.
+The manufacturers of Apple-approved Lightning cables pay Apple a fee that reportedly can be as high as $4 per connector.
 The iPhone-maker would have to forgo this extra cash if it switched its phones and all its tablets to USB-C.

-This is really cynical as it’s making Apple customers pay extra for accessories while also making charging an iPhone more inconvenient.
-And blocking users from accessing useful accessories.
+This is really cynical, as it’s making Apple customers pay extra for accessories while also making transferring files and charging an iPhone more inconvenient.
+Plus, it blocks iPhone owners from accessing useful accessories.